Vargula hilgendorfii

-Vargula hilgendorfii, sometimes called the sea-firefly and one of three bioluminescent species known in Japan as umi-hotaru (海蛍), is a species of ostracod crustacean.
+Vargula hilgendorfii, also known as sea-firefly, is a bioluminescent species of ostracod crustacean.
 It is the only member of genus Vargula to inhabit Japanese waters; all other members of its genus inhabit the Gulf of Mexico, the Caribbean Sea, and waters off the coast of California.
 V. hilgendorfii was formerly more common, but its numbers have fallen significantly.

 Description

 V. hilgendorfii is a small animal, only 3 millimetres long.
 It is nocturnal and lives in the sand at the bottom of shallow water.
 At night, it feeds actively.

 Bioluminescence

 V. hilgendorfii is known for its bioluminescence.
 It produces a blue-coloured light by a specialized chemical reaction of the substrate luciferin and the enzyme luciferase.
 The luciferase enzyme consists of a 555-amino acid-long peptide with a molecular mass of 61627 u, while the luciferine vargulin has only a mass of 405.5 u.
 A suggested biosynthesis for vargulin divides the molecule into a tryptophan, an arginine and an isoleucine subunit.

 The maximum in the wavelength of the luminescence is dependent on pH and salinity of the water in which the reaction takes place.
 It varies between 448 and 463 nm, with the maximum being at 452 nm in sea water.
 The substrate oxidizes when ejected from the upper-lip gland, with luciferase as a catalyst.
 The reaction produces carbon dioxide, oxyluciferin, and blue light.
 As an intermediate, a 1,2-dioxetane ring is formed; this intermediate is also formed in reaction of other bioluminescent lifeforms and also in the chemoluminescence of glow sticks.